TeodorLys/ArduinoMixer/README.md

 # VERSION 3
 ![ArduinoMixer_Version_3_Mark_2](https://user-images.githubusercontent.com/17643866/59508867-ab8bd600-8eaf-11e9-8e17-ca0de0841388.PNG)

-### New Features
-Version 4 has some new hardware features.
-The volume wheels are now rotary encoders, instead of potentiometer.
-Which means better customisation and accuracy.

 # VERSION 4
 ### New Features
 Version 4 has some new hardware features.
 The volume wheels are now rotary encoders, instead of potentiometer.
 Which means better customisation and accuracy.